jbloomlab/SARS-CoV-2-RBD_DMS/docs/index.md

 layout: default
 ---

+NOTE added 3 March, 2022.
+We have an improved deep mutational scanning dataset that we recommend using in place of this 2020 dataset.
+Please find the updated data [here](https://jbloomlab.github.io/SARS-CoV-2-RBD_DMS_variants/RBD-heatmaps/) and the preprint describing the new datasets [here](https://www.biorxiv.org/content/10.1101/2022.02.24.481899v1)

 ### Instructions
 - Hover over cells with mouse to reveal additional information.
 - Select site subsets using the drop down menu below the plots.